floweredscarf/su25/labs/lab07/faq.md

 [Here](https://docs.google.com/presentation/d/1l9kslV4XB46fOOyD-hiXxi4sK-lmtFg9rMHRmS7_S5k/edit?usp=sharing) is Crystal's DMS Flow chart from a few semesters ago.
 You can follow steps methodically.

 Note that DMS is optional and out of scope for Summer 2025.
+The first slide of Crystal's flowchart is in scope, as there is no method selection involved.

 ## `ListSet`